Charles Spencer Francis: Diplomatic career

 Francis, a Republican, was appointed to his father's old post of United States Minister to Greece, Serbia, and Romania in 1900, under President William McKinley.
 Two years later, Francis resigned to attend to his newspaper and other business interests.

-He returned to diplomacy in 1906, when President Theodore Roosevelt nominated Francis to another of his father's old posts: that of the United States Ambassador to Austria—at the time, the United States Ambassador to Austria-Hungary; upon the recall of Bellamy Storer.
+He returned to diplomacy in 1906, when President Theodore Roosevelt nominated Francis to another of his father's old posts: that of United States Ambassador to Austria-Hungary; upon the recall of Bellamy Storer.
 The Emperor, Franz Joseph, accepted; and his appointment was announced by the Foreign Ministry on March 28, 1906.
 Two months later, Francis presented his credentials.

 He was officially introduced to the Emperor's court on January 30, 1907.
 Three years later, on the eve of his departure, the Emperor received him in a farewell audience.

 He was replaced by Richard C. Kerens.

 Other activities

 A member of Zeta Psi, he served in the New York State National Guard under Joseph Bradford Carr, ultimately attaining the rank of colonel.
 He was also a vice president of the American Scenic and Historic Preservation Society, and a member of Sons of the Revolution.

 In 1903, Francis became a member of the Board of Regents of the University of the State of New York, which he resigned upon his nomination as ambassador.